ugo-studio/aim-project-details/README.md

-      "chunkSize": "number", // (Optional) Size of each chunk in bytes (minimum 1KB) "queueSize": "number", // (Optional) Number of chunks to download simultaneously "chunkWithQuery": "boolean", // (Optional) Fetch chunks using a range query (default: false) "useProxy": "boolean", // (Optional) Use proxies to download file (default: true) "timeout": "number", // (Optional) Time limit for downloading file in milliseconds (default: 60000; 1 minute) "params": {
+      "chunkSize": "number", // (Optional) Size of each chunk in bytes (minimum 1KB) "queueSize": "number", // (Optional) Number of chunks to download simultaneously "chunkWithQuery": "boolean", // (Optional) Fetch chunks using a range query (default: false)

+      // (Optional) Size of file in bytes.
+By default, size is gotten by making a `HEAD` request to the url.
+      // Use this option if url doesn't support `HEAD` requests or doesn't return a 'Content-Length' Header, but you want to use the `chunkSize` feature.
+      "contentLength": "number",

+      "useProxy": "boolean", // (Optional) Use proxies to download file (default: true) "timeout": "number", // (Optional) Time limit for downloading file in milliseconds (default: 60000; 1 minute) "params": {